rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 If you've worked with the `dotnet` command line tool at all, this process should seem somewhat familiar, as when building a project on the command line you will often do `dotnet restore` and `dotnet build` just like what's happening here in the container.

-The reason the build occurs *inside the container* is so that the restore, build, compile processes all run within Linux, so the resulting compiled output is compiled *for Linux*.
+The reason the build occurs *inside the container* is so that the restore, build, and publish processes all run within Linux, so the resulting compiled output is compiled *for Linux*.

 ### Publish the Project